Site Map

 When to Contact a Medical Professional

-Talk to your child's provider if you are concerned about a transient tic disorder, especially if it continues or disrupts your child's life.
-If you are not sure whether the movements are a tic or a seizure, call the provider right away.
+Talk to your child's provider if you are concerned about a provisional tic disorder, especially if it continues or disrupts your child's life.
+If you are not sure whether the movements are a tic or a seizure, contact your provider right away.

 Related Information